 Little Bricks & Big Ideas

 This LEGO building group is led by April Fisher on the second Thursday of each month at 3:30 p.m. during the school year.
-Children, kindergarten – 6th grade, are invited to join us for at hour of creative building.
+Children, kindergarten – 6th grade, are invited to join us for an hour of creative building.
 Registration is required.

 Toddler Time